 \subsection{PMT Exchange and Other Works}

 During this tank open period, dead PMTs were also exchanged in parallel with sealing work.
 In total, 136 ID PMTs and 224 OD PMTs were exchanged.
 For ID PMT replacement, new PMTs under development for Hyper-Kamiokande [HK] were used.
-In addition to the recovery of SK performance, another purpose of this exchange is to check the performance and long-term stability of HK PMTs in the expected operating environment.
-Another important task carried out during the tank open work is related to the calibration system inside the tank and studies for more precise detector understanding, such as the replacement of laser injectors and optical fibers, installation of a new light injection system, precise magnetic field mapping, and recording all PMTs dynode directions.
+In addition to the recovery of SK performance, another purpose of this exchange was to check the performance and long-term stability of HK PMTs in the expected operating environment.
+Another important task carried out during the refurbishment period was related to the calibration system inside the tank and studies for more precise detector understanding, such as the replacement of laser injectors and optical fibers, installation of a new light injection system, precise magnetic field mapping, and recording all PMTs' dynode directions.
 All the white Tyvek sheets covering the tank wall were removed for the sealant work, with new Tyvek sheets re-installed afterward.